CPPC

 The Claims Prevention and Procedure Council (CPPC) is committed to sharing knowledge and experience with any individual or group associated with the moving and storage industry.
 The CPPC also seeks to strengthen and enhance the established services through viable membership.

-In the spring of each year, the Claims Prevention and Procedure Council (CPPC) will plan and host an educational seminar / work shop for the full membership.
+In the spring of each year, the Claims Prevention and Procedure Council (CPPC) will plan and host an educational and networking event for the full membership known as the Workshop.
+In the Fall, the CPPC will plan and host an educational and networking event for the full membership known as the Convention.

-The educational panels held within the work shop format will consist of equal representation of repair vendors, van line personnel, insurance & appraisal personnel.
+The educational panels held within the Workshop/Convention format will consist of equal representation for all membership.

 The CPPC director will establish the hotel location as well as accommodations (room blocks, meal plans for the attendees, etc.).

-The CPPC director will, also, post on the web site and publish in the newsletter pending details for the upcoming work shop at least 5 months in advance in order to give the general membership ample opportunity to adjust their schedules to respond.
+The CPPC director will, also, post on the web site and publish in the CPPC Claims Journal pending details for the upcoming Workshop/Convention at least 4 months in advance in order to give the general membership ample opportunity to adjust their schedules to respond.

-Past workshops have scheduled the CPPC board of directors to meet prior to the work shop and again at its end.
+Past Workshop/Convention have scheduled the CPPC Board of Directors to meet prior to the Workshop/Convention and again at its end.
 Meetings will be open to all CPPC members.

-Also it is suggested that four to six months prior to the work shop an open letter be sent to the general membership asking for input regarding topics that they would like to have discussed at the upcoming work shop.
+It is suggested that four to six months prior to the Workshop/Convention an open letter be sent to the general membership asking for input regarding topics that they would like to have discussed at the upcoming work shop.

 Room Blocks